LucaMalavolta/PyORBIT/docs/installation.rst

 .. code:: bash

-  python run_PyPolyChord.py
+  python run_pypolychord.py

 Remeber to load the modified ``~\.bashrc`` file by running ``source ~\.bashrc`` in a terminal.

-Finally, to use the MPI functionalities, prepend the MPI command before the python one, specyfying the number of processor you want to use after ``-np`` (20 in the example).
+Finally, to use the MPI functionalities, prepend the MPI command before the python one, specifying the number of processor you want to use after ``-np`` (20 in the example).

 .. code:: bash

-  mpirun -np 20 python run_PyPolyChord.py
+  mpirun -np 20 python run_pypolychord.py

 If you already ran the command without the MPI instruction or with a different number of CPU, remember to delete the ``chains`` directory or the execution will fail.

+** Compilation tricks for Mac users **

 Cythonizing your code